-	After one hour, we were back in the Zodiacs for a quick look at Bird Rock, smothered with seagulls; fortunately, we got to see a seal sun-baking and then delivered back to ship for a slow lunch.
+After one hour, we were back in the Zodiacs for a quick look at Bird Rock, smothered with seagulls; fortunately, we saw a seal sun-baking and then delivered back to the ship for a slow lunch.

 In the late afternoon, we sailed away to continue cruising to enjoy the beauty of Alaska's Aleutian Islands.

 Pods of whales for pre-dinner entertainment tonight, the captain slowed and turned the ship for everyone to enjoy the show.
 We saw about 20 whales breaching for about half an hour.

 Another magical day, with more delicious dining at Lindstrom!